LC-Linkous/objective_function_suite/README.md

 </p>
 <p align="center">CTP1 (2 variable) Feasible Decision Space and Objective Space with Pareto Front, with Additional Constraints Applied</p>

 Additional error checking and handling were added to this function's constr_F.py script to handle FloatingPointErrors caused by under/overflow.
-This additions were not observed to change the results of the Decision Space, Objective Space, or Pareto front.
+The additions were observed to have some impact on the shape of the pareto front and Feasible Objective Space.